Xamarsia/spsp-deployment/README.md

 Engagement is enhanced by the inclusion of like and dislike features, which promote a sense of community and allow feedback on shared content.

-Platform are web-based and developt to be compatible with various devices.
+Platform are web-based and developed to be compatible with various devices.

 This project consists of [backend](https://github.com/Xamarsia/simple-photo-sharing-platform) and [frontend](https://github.com/Xamarsia/photo-sharing-platform-frontend) services.
 See [Services](./Services) for more details.